 - 2 cups / 500ml water

-- Cut all the onions into thin slices.
+- Cut all the onions for the soup into thin slices.

-- After an hour the onions should be caramelised.
+- After an hour the onions should be caramelised and perfect for french onion soup.
 If not return to the heat for 10 min intervals until they are a light brown.

 - Stir in the water, miso and balsamic vinegar.
 It should be warm enough to eat straight away, if not return to the heat and gently heat for a few mins.
 Heating destroys much of the goodness in the miso so don’t bring to a boil.

-- Serve as it is or with some bread / oat cake covered in vegan cheese floating on the soup.
+- Serve the french onion soup as it is or with some bread / oat cake covered in vegan cheese floating on the soup.

-- Any left overs will last for a few days in the fridge.
+- Any left overs vegan onion soup will last for a few days in the fridge.